If you want to learn how to make the best home fries I've got you! This easy side dish can be served at any meal.

 - Cook just a few more minutes and then serve hot.

-🥫 How to store leftover fried potatoes
+🥫 Leftover love: how to store and reheat fried potatoes

 Let leftover fried potatoes come to room temperature then put them in an airtight container (or cover with plastic wrap) and refrigerate.
 They'll be good for about 4 or 5 days.

-Potatoes just don't freeze well so I don't recommend that.
+They just don't freeze well so I don't recommend that.

-💭 Things to know
+💭 Insider tips: things to know

 It seems like people from my parent's generation were just born knowing how to make crispy fried potatoes and other things like them.
 Here are their secrets!